Postcards from the Perimeter

 California is stricken with a bad case of drought.

-Highway reader boards begged people to limit outdoor watering.
-Signs and billboards along the wide expanse of California’s great agricultural region give testimony to a bitter water-use battle.
+Highway reader boards beg people to limit outdoor watering.
+Signs and billboards along California’s great agricultural region give testimony to a bitter water-use battle.

 I was thankful for our precious on-board water source.

-After driving through miles of crackly-dry terrain, we found a sweet oasis called the Buena Vista Aquatic Recreation Center near Bakersfield, CA.
+After driving through miles of crackly-dry terrain, we found the sweet oasis of Buena Vista Aquatic Recreation Center near Bakersfield, CA.

-The place was basically deserted and we had a nice camp spot right on the lake.
-If I hadn’t been so hell-bent to head home, we would have lingered a bit longer.
+The place was almost deserted and we had a nice camp spot right on the lake.
+If I hadn’t been so hell-bent to head home, we would have lingered longer.

 In Northern California, we took a break from mountain driving and hiked the hills around Mount Shasta, enjoying the cooler and moister air.